-Although not officially required, you’re going to need a resume at some point in your medical school application process, either as a starting point for completing the experience section or to bring to interviews.
+Although not officially required, you’re going to need a resume at some point in your medical school admissions process, either for completing the experience section of your application or to bring to interviews.
 While you can look up templates for a resume online, there are a few pointers you should keep in mind.

 After the long process of applying to medical school and taking the MCAT, the resume or CV can feel like an afterthought.
 But, avoid turning in something sloppy.
 Think of the document like a roadmap that gives people reviewing your application a convenient guide to navigate all of the other material you’ve included.